 LCL | Lateral Collateral Ligament Injury of the Knee

 The lateral collateral ligament (LCL) is one of four critical ligaments involved in stabilizing the knee joint.
-Stabilizing the knee on the outside, or lateral side, of the joint, it extends from the top-outside surface of the fibula, the bone on the outside of the lower leg, to the bottom-outside surface of the femur, the thight bone.
+Stabilizing the knee on the outside, or lateral side, of the joint, it extends from the top-outside surface of the fibula, the bone on the outside of the lower leg, to the bottom-outside surface of the femur, the thigh bone.
 A lateral collateral ligament injury involves a stretch, partial tear or complete tear of this particular knee ligament.
 In some instances the injury is significant enough to cause an avulsion fracture of fibular head (out top area of the shin bone).

 Look at new research examining the crucial role of the knee’s lateral collateral ligament in stabilizing or destabilizing an ACL deficient knee.